rebekkaschaub/rem-java-21-2-git-remotes/README.md

 # Introducton to git remotes

-This repo gives a short introduction how to use git remotes.
+This repo gives a short introduction in how to use git remotes.